-At the time of sale, settlement of an element of the consideration was deferred; contingent upon the company's revenues during each of the 2 years following disposal.
+At the time of sale, settlement of an element of the consideration was deferred; contingent upon the company's revenues during each of the two years following disposal.
 In 2021, the first year's revenues were agreed and settlement received.
-At this time,£2,226 was written off to profit and loss, reducing the total profit on the sale to £209,364.
+At this time £2,226 was written off to profit and loss.
+In December 2022, the second year's revenues were agreed and a gain of £39,380 has been posted to profit and loss, increasing the total profit on the sale to £248,744.
+Final settlement has been received.